 An explainer video isn’t a miracle worker that will magically increase your company’s revenue.
 It’s a gateway to get your target audience onboard with your product by providing more information as to why they should use your product/service.

-In order for your product explainer videos to reach target audience, you need to push them through the right channels.
-There are quite a number of these channels, but these 3 are the most important of all:
+In order for your product explainer videos to reach their target audience, you need to push them through the right channels.
+There are quite a number of these channels, but these 3 are the most important:

 - Email newsletters, and